 The world has indeed become a global community.
 Everyone is a neighbor to everyone else; we aspire to nurture the concept of good neighborliness in the world.
 Our advisory board will be represented by individuals from every faith.
 It is time for us to be equal citizens of one world, our home.
 This is a major paradigm shift in how religious organizations would be conducting their business in the coming years.

 Our upcoming website: www.WorldMuslimCongress.com will present a range of values in Islam.
 It is a shame that some of the translations of the Qur’an contain phrases that are not in Qur’an.
 A dozen translations will be presented verse by verse, with the source.
 So you may know the truth!

 God willing (Insha Allah) by the September 11, we plan to roll out a Seven-point program achieving the mission encrusted in the press release below.
 We are driven by the thought “How can we make the world a better place for everyone”.

 Nothing has ever happened without taking a step forward.
 The website www.WorldMuslimCongress.org is scheduled to be launched on Monday, September 11, 2006.
 It will be interactive and accommodative of diversity within Islam and aims to be a voice of the Majority of Muslims who chose moderation.

 Islam is not a monolithic religion and has allowed diversity from its very inception.
-Justice, Liberty and freedom are its core values.
-God could have made us desire-less and sinless angels, instead, he chose to make us human, giving guidance, on one hand, temptations on the other – then giving room to make mistakes, and room to correct ourselves thru repentance.
+Justice, Liberty, and freedom are its core values.
+God could have made us desire-less and sinless angels, instead, he chose to make us human, giving guidance, on one hand, temptations on the other – then giving room to make mistakes, and room to correct ourselves through repentance.
 Forgiveness is a full cycle concept and not merely utterance of words.
 Hence, Islam is a deed based religion.